Skip to main content

 // ...

-The advantage of using the injector.setById() method is that it is faster than the injector.setByToken() method, but only if you get the ID from the KeyRegistry once and then use injector.setById() the many times.
+The advantage of using the injector.setById() method is that it is faster than injector.setByToken(), but only if you get the ID from the KeyRegistry once and then call injector.setById() many times.

-These decorators are used to control the behavior of the injector when searching for values for a particular token.
-They make sense in the case where there is a certain hierarchy of injectors.
+These decorators are used to control the behavior of the injector when searching for values for a given token.

 fromSelf